phsunrise/SSRL_Apr2017/README.md

 The first time you use the program, you will be prompted
     to enter a confirmation number by looking at a website.
 Please trust it and follow the instructions.

+## Data analysis codes
+Assuming that hklhist has been generated, run the following codes in sequence to get the final results.
+Positions of slices are defined in settings.py.

+* plot_hklhist_slices.py: plot and save the intensities along different slices for each run.

+* fit_curve.py: fit each slice, allowing manual adjustments.
+The UI should be self-explanatory.
+Remember to change the "run" variable at the beginning.
+Also, the least-squares error function allows adding penalty for certain types of fit (e.g. ``gaps`` in the concentrations).

+* plot_slicefit.py: plot the fit results.
+Also calculates average radii, total concentration, etc.